dapr/blog/daprblog/content/posts/2023/dapr-kratix/index.md

 ![Environment Kratix Promise](dapr-kratix-04.png "Environment Kratix Promise")

-Our Environment CRD is quite simple, but in real life, this should contain all the parameters that development teams can tweak when creating requests to our platform.
+Our Environment CRD is quite basic, but in real life, this should contain all the parameters that development teams can tweak when creating requests to our platform.

 ```
 apiVersion: marketplace.kratix.io/v1alpha1